Sign Up

 3. The metabolic component (HCO3-) is normal.

-4. No compensation is present (pH is not normal).
+4. There is no compensation present (pH is not normal).

 5. This is uncompensated respiratory acidosis.